 Amebic liver abscess is the most frequent extraintestinal manifestation of Entamoeba histolytica infection.
-This infection is caused by the protozoa E histolytica, which enter the portal venous system from the colon.
+This infection is caused by the protozoa E histolytica, which enters the portal venous system from the colon.
 Amebic liver abscess is an important cause of space-occupying lesions of the liver, mainly in developing countries.
 Prompt recognition and appropriate treatment of amebic liver abscess lead to improved morbidity and mortality.

 E histolytica exists in 2 forms.
 The cyst stage is the infective form, and the trophozoite stage causes invasive disease.
 People who chronically carry E histolytica shed cysts in their feces; these cysts are transmitted primarily by food and water contamination.
 Rare cases of transmission via oral and anal sex or direct colonic inoculation through colonic irrigation devices have occurred.
 Cysts are resistant to gastric acid, but the wall is broken down by trypsin in the small intestine.
 Trophozoites are released and colonize the cecum.
 To initiate symptomatic infection, E histolytica trophozoites present in the lumen must adhere to the underlying mucosa and penetrate the mucosal layer.

 Liver involvement occurs following invasion by E histolytica into mesenteric venules.
 Amebae then enter the portal circulation and travel to the liver where they typically form one or more abscesses.
 The E histolytica galactose/N-acetyl-D-galactosamine (Gal/GalNAc) lectin is an adhesion protein complex that sustains tissue invasion.
 The abscess contains acellular proteinaceous debris, which is thought to be a consequence of induced apoptosis and is surrounded by a rim of amebic trophozoites invading the tissue.